replicatedhq/help-center/content/guides/ship-with-kubernetes/install.md

 ![Cluster](/images/guides/kubernetes/cluster.png)

-In the [next guide](../iterate), we'll walk through creating and shipping an update to the application we just installed.
+In the [next guide](../iterate), we'll walk through creating and delivering an update to the application we just installed.